tommie/serser-rs/README.md

 serser is a serialization/deserialization framework for [Rust](https://rust-lang.org/).
 It uses a stream of tokens (e.g. U32, Seq, and EndSeq) as the intermediate representation.

+## Status

+This is **alpha** software, and a research project.
+The features that work, they work, but might change.
+Trying to find a better API for serialization.

+Thoughts are welcome.

 ## Examples

 ### Rust To JSON